Atalanta/chef-users/README.md

 * `node['users']['sharing_comment']` - the user comment for the sharing user.
 Default is `Atalanta Systems Engineering`
 * `node['users']['sharing_shell']` - the login shell for the sharing user.
 Default is `/bin/bash`
 * `node['users']['sharing_tools']` - an array of packages to install for collaborative purposes.
-Take care, as only primitive checking is done to ensure the package name is correct for the platform. clean
+Take care, as only primitive checking is done to ensure the package name is correct for the platform.

+clean
 -----
 * `node['users']['clean']` - if set to true - then clean recipe will
-be called from default recipe.
+be called from default and sysadmins recipe.
 Default is `false`.
 * node['users']['token_group'] - group that designates users from
 users recipe. default is `atalanta`.